KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment/deployment.md

     $ grep xmlrpc /var/log/apache2/access.log

-The log showed that many attack requests had taken place.
+The log showed that thousands of attack requests had taken place.
 The Digital Ocean article explains how to identify an attack request.
+This is a screenshot of just a few of the many requests.

 ![](terminal-log-scrolling.jpg)